sendinblue/APIv3-csharp-library/docs/ResellerApi.md

             try
             {
-                // Returns the status of reseller's child account creation, whether it is successfully created (exists) or not based on the childAuthKey supplied
+                // Get the status of a reseller's child account creation, whether it is successfully created (exists) or not based on the childAuthKey supplied
                 GetChildAccountCreationStatus result = apiInstance.GetChildAccountCreationStatus(childAuthKey);
                 Debug.WriteLine(result);
             }